-AIA's information technology systems include computers, networking resources, e-mail systems, telephone, voice systems and other computer-processed information.
+AIA's information technology systems include computers, networking resources, e-mail systems, telephone, voice systems and other computer- processed information.
 Each of us has a responsibility to protect these systems and the data on these systems, from improper access, damage or theft.
-We must avoid writing anything that might embarrass us or reflect poorly on AIA.

-Subject to applicable local laws, AIA may have the right to review all electronic mail and other electronic information to determine compliance with this Code, laws, regulations or AIA policy.
-All electronic information, including without limitation e-mails, instant messages, and voicemails sent or received from an AIA computer, handheld device or work station may be subject to review (including by our regulators).
+Subject to applicable local laws, AIA may have the right to review all e-mail and other electronic information to determine compliance with this Code, laws, regulations or AIA policy.
+All information within AIA computers and all electronic information, including, without limitation, e-mails, instant messages, and voicemails sent or received from an AIA computer, handheld device or work station may be subject to review (including by our regulators).

-The electronic mail system is AIA property and is intended for business purposes.
-Occasional, incidental, appropriate personal use of the e-mail system may be permitted if the use does not interfere with an employee's work performance, have undue impact on the operation of the e-mail system, or violate any other AIA policy, quideline, or standard.
+The e-mail system is AIA property and is intended for business purposes.
+Occasional, incidental, appropriate personal use of the email system may be permitted if the use does not interfere with an employee's work performance, have undue impact on the operation of the e-mail system, or violate any other AIA policy, guideline, or standard.